 Dancers are used to taking classes and rehearsing for more than 8 hours a day.
 I started ballet when I was five.
 Ballet continued throughout my dancing career.
 I then added folk dance, modern, jazz, tap, theatre dance, belly dancing - every kind of dance that could be taught and learned.
 I also taught dancing for ten years and directed a dance troupe for ten years.
 I studied dance with some of the top teachers in the world - privately and at universities (USIU's School of Performing Arts and USC) , and I had to audition to be accepted: Joe Tremaine, Bella Lewitzky, Elaine Thomas, Jack Tygett, Erling Sunde*, Dani Dassa, Aisha Ali, the Lichines (David & Tatiana), Mihai and Alexandu David, Moshiko, Louise Reichlin, occasional classes with Stanley Holden, to name a few of my teachers and choreographers I worked with.

 We dancers endured a lot of vicious verbal and emotional abuse from teachers striving for perfection and excellence from their dancers.
 I had teachers who forced me to dance when I was really ill or injured, and that's just not right.
 I remain completely against that type of teaching, and thankfully as I got older some of my teachers were more humane.
 There is no need to have to break a dancer's psyche and beat them up in order to make a good dancer.
 I don't think it makes one a better person at all - it might really mess you up.
 And I did go through times when I felt really screwed up by what I was told - and it wasn't about me at all, as I learned way later on.
 But, as a youngster, I didn't know - we were led to believe we had all these pathetic inadequacies and rarely heard a positive comment.
-We didn't have a choice.
 Yeah, one has to expect rejection in life, but come on.
 I sure hope training has changed since then because we deserve much better.
 From my experience as a mother and teacher, people learn and love learning so much more when they are supported and encouraged rather than knocked down.
 Dancers endure lots of blood, sweat, and tears.
 It's a very difficult life and if you want to dance, you gotta want it real bad, bad enough to rise above the rough challenges.
-I am middle-aged now and my feet have been pretty ruined from all the dancing (fallen arches and broken bones that didn't quit heal perfectly) - but I still dance what I can.
+I am middle-aged now and my feet have been pretty ruined from all the dancing - but I still would have danced.

 My message to anyone learning a sport or art form is find a teacher in touch with their soul and heart who isn't out to use or abuse you, but help you develop your own talents in a positive way.
 If a teacher isn't giving you honest praise, and balancing the criticism with loving support, or isn't being a holisitic teacher who sees all of you and cares about all of you - find another teacher.